clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/code.rst

 ###########

 Collaborating to the |CLOSIA| is all about code.
-Therefore, your documentation must include code examples.
-The code examples can be written directly in the documentation or included from a source file.
+Therefore, your documentation must include as many code examples as possible.
+You can write code examples directly in the documentation or include them from a source file.
 Use these guidelines to insert code blocks to your documentation:

 * Include code examples from a source file.
 Only write the code example directly into the documentation if the example is less than 10 lines long.

-* Use the ``:lineos:`` option of the directives to add line numbers to your example if it is larger than 12 lines.
+* Use the ``:linenos:`` option of the `literalinclude` directive to add line numbers to your example.

 * Specify the programing language of your example.
 Not only will it add syntax highlighting but it also allows the reader to identify code